Sabrinas Organizing

 Photo by Case Design/Remodeling, Inc.

-Cubby or locker systems (Affiliate Link) work great for backpacks and other things.
-These I found on Amazon (Affiliate Link) can easily be stored in an installed garage (Affiliate Link), mudroom, or foyer.
+Cubby or locker systems (affiliate) work well for storing backpacks and other items, too.
+These I found on Amazon (affiliate) can easily be stored in an installed garage (affiliate), mudroom, or foyer.
 The best place to have these units is near the most frequently used door into the house.
-If you can't place it there, pick a place where the kids naturally drop their things when they enter the home.
+If you can't place it there, choose a location where the kids naturally drop their belongings when they enter the home.
 Changing their systems will take them much longer to learn the new drop zone for their things.

 Image of Locker Cubbies 2-Section Coat Locker with Bench